hakue1990/blog.szulinek.pl/content/about.en.md

 # Whoami

-My name is Adam and I am an IT professional specializing in server management, website optimization, and the creation of blazing-fast websites.
+My name is Adam, and I work as an IT specialist.
+I manage cloud servers on a daily basis and optimize websites.

-## Expirence
+## Experience

-I have considerable experience working with servers and internet infrastructure.
-On a daily basis, I administer hosts of various scales, both in the cloud and on local machines.
-My skills include server configuration, deployment of web applications, and performance monitoring.
+I have significant experience working with internet infrastructure.
+I administer hosts of various scales, both in the cloud and on local machines, on a daily basis.
+My skills include server configuration, deploying web applications, performance monitoring, and scripting.

 ## Contact

-If you need assistance with server management, website optimization, or creating fast web solutions, feel [free to get in touch.](https://szulinek.pl/en/contact/)
+If you need assistance with server management, website optimization, or creating fast internet solutions, [feel free to get in touch with me.](https://szulinek.pl/pl/contact/)